heptarch/heptarch.github.io/drafts/SAEPage.md

 Onto the experiments.
 In our synthetic setup, features and encodings are described as follows:
-- $W$ is a Gaussian random matrix with normalized columns, giving a simple model of superposition;
+- $W$ is a Gaussian random matrix with normalized columns;
 - features $f$ are drawn from a Bernoulli-Gaussian distribution, where an entry is nonzero with probability $\rho = k/F$ and then distributed as $\mathcal{N}(0, 1)$.